openstack-archive/networking-infoblox/doc/source/configuration_guide.rst

 EA `Is Cloud Member` to True.
 If you are running a grid but the GM is not configured and licensed for DNS or DHCP, set `Use Grid Master for DHCP` EA on the GM object to False.
-This will exclude the GM from being selected to serve DHCP or DHCP.
+This will exclude the GM from being selected to serve DHCP or DNS.

 Miscellaneous Grid Configurations
 ---------------------------------